 Mohamed Abdullahi Mohamed (known as Farmajo) was elected Somalia's president by parliament on 8 February 2017.
 During the campaign he promised to renew the fight against corruption and suggested that he would be open to talks with al-Shabaab.
 He came into office with a reputation for competence.
-However, just over a year on, this reputation is already being severely tested.Jump to full report >>
+However, two years on, this reputation is being severely tested.Jump to full report >>

 President Farmajo has so far had no success in improving relations with the self-declared independent state of Somaliland.
 After several postponements, Somaliland held presidential elections in November 2017.
 The victor was Muse Bihi Abdi of the ruling Kulmiye Party.
 The defeated candidate, Abdirahman Irro of the Waddani Party, claimed there had been fraud but the Supreme Court upheld the result.
-There was some violence before and after the elections but clan elders, as in the past, played a part in calming the situation.

 Commons Briefing papers CBP-7298

 Author: Jon Lunn